department-of-veterans-affairs/acronyms/README.md

 # Overview

-This is a list of acronyms in VA today.
+This is a list of acronyms in STSI Inc. today.

-Among other things, this list powers a DSVA and Lighthouse [Slack bot](https://github.com/department-of-veterans-affairs/wtf-bot).
+Among other things, this list powers an STSI [Slack bot](https://github.com/robbiethegeek/wtf-bot).

 ## Contributing

 Commits directly to `master` are welcome.
-If you would prefer a review, create a pull request and select [batemapf](https://github.com/batemapf) as a reviewer.
+If you would prefer a review, create a pull request and select [RobbieTheGeek](https://github.com/robbiethegeek) as a reviewer.

 ## Clean up
 The terms can be cleaned up for duplicates and sorted via the cleanup script.